Popeye K

-Popeye K was a Dutch Warmblood stallion that competes on the "A" circuit in show hunter classes.
+Popeye K was a Dutch Warmblood stallion that competed on the "A" circuit in show hunter classes.

 Breeding

 Popeye K was bred in Ashton, Ontario at Ashland farm.
 Popeye K is by the great show jumper Voltaire, who has produced several offspring that compete at the international level or are excellent sires themselves, including Finesse, Helios, Play it Again, Altair, and Concorde.
 The dam of Popeye K includes the great show jumper and sire Ramiro Z, who was the leading sire of jumpers in the world throughout much of the 1990s, and who produced the likes of Ratina Z, Zamira, and Donau.